SpongePowered/Configurate/README.md

 node.getNode("some", "value").getValue(); // Get the value
 ```
-More detailed explanations of all the methods available in ConfigurationNode are available in the javadocs
+More detailed explanations of all the methods available in ConfigurationNode are available in the javadocs.

 ## Contributing
 We love PRs!
 However, when contributing, here are some things to keep in mind: